How to change permissions on Mac to keep your data private

 If you feel like someone is watching or listening to you, you can check what apps have access to your cam or mic.
 Here’s how to do that:

 - Go to System Settings > Privacy & Security.

 - Select Camera and switch on apps that are allowed to use your camera and switch off the rest.

 Control app permissions effortlessly with CleanMyMac X

 If you don’t feel like setting up app permissions manually, there is an easier and faster way to manage them.
-Download the CleanMyMac X app for free and use its freshly-baked feature “Application Permissions”.
-It allows to view and manage all permissions in one place under 60 seconds.
+Download the CleanMyMac X app for free and use its freshly-baked feature, “Application Permissions”.
+It allows you to view and manage all permissions in one place in under 60 seconds.